 Did you know indoor plumbing was invented in the Indus Valley?

-India has the highest volume of emigration in the world, with 17.5 million natives living abroad.
+India has the highest volume of emigration in the world, with around 17.5 million natives living abroad.
 According to the Pew Research Center, one out of every twenty migrants worldwide was born in India.
-The majority of Indian expats live in the United Arab Emirates (3.4 million), the United States (2.7 million), and Saudi Arabia (2.4 million).
-However, the country doesn’t suffer from a dwindling population as only immigrants comprise only 1% of the total.
+Most of Indian expats live in the United Arab Emirates (3.4 million), the United States (2.7 million), and Saudi Arabia (2.4 million) – these three countries account for almost half of all India’s migrants.
+However, the country doesn’t suffer from a dwindling population as immigrants comprise only 1% of the total.

+India is also one of the top destinations for migrants around the world.
 Based on stats from the Migration Data Portal, India’s international migrant stock equals 5.2 million, 0.4% of the population.
-Most immigrants come from Bangladesh (3.1 million), Pakistan (1.1 million), and Nepal (533.6 thousand), all of which share a border with India.
+Most immigrants come from Bangladesh (3.1 million), Pakistan (1.1 million) and Nepal (533.6 thousand), all of which share a border with India.
+Sri Lanka comes in fourth place, with approximately 160 thousand immigrants living in India.
 Thanks to the gender parity found among immigrants, with 48.8% being women, newcomers are likely arriving as part of a family unit.

 The impact of remittances, be it to or from India, cannot be understated.
 In a single year (2019), India received an estimated US$82.2 billion in remittances equating to 2.8% of the county’s GDP.
 If this number seems exorbitant, it’s because it is.
 India is the top-remittance receiving country in the world, a direct result of the high volume of emigration.